iptch/2024-fall-architectural-katas/ADR/ADR-010-create-features-from-story-not-resumes.md

 ## Decision:

-- Resumes are only persisted in the Candidate service, and access requires special privileges which are not given to the matching service.
+- Resumes are only persisted in the Job candidate service, and access requires special privileges which are not given to the matching service.
 - The story service does